“Gain more muscle to ramp up your metabolism!”

 The bottom line?
 Gaining muscle is great for aesthetics, building strength, improved athletic performance and the afterburn you get from weightlifting.
 However, the claims that gaining pounds of muscle is going to give you a metabolism that will have you burning massive amounts of calories when you aren’t even doing anything is just wrong.
 The actual burn is modest at best, but if you are really looking for weight loss, strength training (rather than just tons of cardio) is the best way to go in the long run.

-If you want to learn how to gain muscle like the pros, check out my program The Athlete's Method.
+If you want to learn how to gain muscle like the pros, check out my services.